AndreasMadsen/drainage/README.md

   });
 });

-// All tasks must have some id, also note that queue perform no validation
+// All tasks must have some id, and priority is used it must also have a priority
-// of this!
-queue.push({id: 0, message: 'hallo world'});
+// number.
+Note that `drainage` perform no validation of this! queue.push({id: 0, priority: 5, message: 'hallo world'});

 queue.on('shortage', function (amount) {
   // `amount` is a number there is >= 0 and indicates the needed amount of tasks